Lxinyu1999/v-fitness/README.md

-## Accounts for Test
+## Try the programm by test account!

-Since the password have been encrypted in JSON files, you cannot read them as plain text.
-But you can use any of the following accounts to experience this program：
+Due to the password being encrypted in the JSON file, it cannot be read as plain text.
+But we provide several test accounts, and you can use any of the following accounts to experience this program:

 **Manager:**